 4. Agree to the VTAC Terms and Conditions and Privacy Policy and click "Create account"

 5. On the next screen, enter in your mobile number to enable multifactor authentication.
-You can either choose "Send code" to receive your verification code via text message, or "Call me" to authenticate your number over the phone.
+You can either choose "Send code" to receive your verification code via text message or via email.

 Once you have verified your phone number, you will be navigated to the home page of your VTAC portal and will be able to use your details to log in in the future.